-Tax losses can be carried forward for generally a maximum of five (5) years (except for tax loss of petroleum and mineral resource operation which is covered by separate rules).
+Tax losses can be carried forward for generally a maximum of five (5) years (except for tax loss from petroleum and mineral resource operations which are covered by separate rules).
 Losses cannot be carried back.
 Tax losses may be forfeited depending on certain criteria (e.g., change in business activity or if the taxpayer is subject to a unilateral tax reassessment).